Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 When using Discrete Actions, it is possible to specify that some actions are impossible for the next decision.
-Then the Agent is controlled by an External or Internal Brain, the Agent will be unable to perform the specified action.
+Then the Agent is controlled by an External or Learning Brain, the Agent will be unable to perform the specified action.
 Note that when the Agent is controlled by a Player or Heuristic Brain, the Agent will still be able to decide to perform the masked action.
 In order to mask an action, call the method `SetActionMask` within the `CollectObservation` method :